 The Michigan Civil Service Commission is a bipartisan commission consisting of four non-salaried persons appointed by the governor to serve staggered eight-year terms.

-The Civil Service Commission is empowered by the Constitution of the State of Michigan (Article 11, Section 5), to:
+The Commission is empowered by the Michigan Constitution of 1963 (Article 11, Section 5), to:

-The administration of the commission's powers shall be vested in a state personnel director who shall be a member of the classified service and who shall be responsible to and selected by the commission.
+The administration of the commission's powers is vested in the state personnel director who is a member of the classified service and is responsible to and selected by the commission.